leo-texuanw/Learning/aws/docs/CloudFormation.md

 ### Nested stacks

 Nested stacks are stacks as part of other stacks.
 They allow you to isolate repeated patterns/ common components in separate stacks and call them from other stacks.
+And nested stacks can contain other nested stacks.

 Example: Load Balancer configuration that is re-used; Security Group that is re-used.

 Nested stacks are considered best practice.
 To update a nested stack, always update the parent (root stack)

+You create a nested stack by adding the resource "AWS:CloudFormation::Stack" to a "root" or "parent" stack.
+And in `Properties` set `TemplateURL: https://s3.amazonaws.com/.../template.yml`.

 #### CloudFormation - Cross vs Nested Stacks